What is a Japanese Salaryman? The Stereotype Male Japanese Office Worker

 Salarymen as full-time employees enjoy all the benefits that companies have to offer.
 This includes company health insurance, pension insurance, labour insurance, and more.
 Other possible company benefits include allowances for housing, meals, etc., company trips, or even stock options.

-Become a Salaryman, Find A Job in Japan with WeXpats
+Become a "Salaryman", Find A Job in Japan with WeXpats

-WeXpats Jobs is a job site for foreign nationals who want to work in Japan.
+WeXpats Jobs is a part time job site for foreign nationals living in Japan.
 You can search for jobs in 11 languages (English, Vietnamese, Korean, Indonesian, Traditional Chinese, Simplified Chinese, Burmese, Thai, Spanish, Portuguese), including Japanese.
 Find jobs that suit you by specifying your Japanese language level, occupation, location, and etc.

 ※ You can register from outside Japan, but only those living in Japan can apply for jobs.